JaMo42/fmt/README.md

 In the format (2), the format string for the time is parameterized and must be the next argument after the `tm` value.
-This needs the `%` as a separator between the two opening curly braces as they would otherwise be considred an escaped curly bracket.
+This needs the `%` as a separator between the two opening curly braces as they would otherwise be considered an escaped curly bracket.

 In the format(3), the format string is embedded between the two `%` delimiters.